 Space Utilization Metrics: The Who, What, Where and How

-So, you have finally decided to take the plunge and invest in an Integrated Workplace Management System (IWMS).
-Congratulations- you’ve taken the first step in gaining a more intelligible understanding of the inner workings of your company, it’s processes, and the people.
-Well-defined metrics and dashboard analytics will offer you a quick glance at how your company is performing and if it’s on track to meet performance goals.
-But what and who exactly should you be tracking?
+Well-defined space utilization metrics and dashboard analytics will offer you a quick glance at how your company is performing and if it’s on track to meet performance goals.
+But what exactly should you be tracking?

 Getting Started with Space Utilization Metrics

-One of your primary goals in investing in this software was likely to shrink the budget and increase profits, right?
-Before you start measuring and analyzing data collected, your first step will be to gain a firm understanding of how the space is currently being used.
-In the planning stages of the software integration process, you should have identified company objectives, both short and long term.
+One of your primary goals in investing in space planning software was likely to shrink the budget and increase profits, right?
+Before you start measuring and analyzing space utilization data, your first step is to gain a firm understanding of how the space is currently being used.
+In the planning stages of the software integration process, you should have identified your company objectives, both short and long term.
 Initially, this will ensure you align yourself with a company whose platform can help you realize those goals.
-Future metrics will aid you in determining how your actions measure up to those strategic objectives.
+Future metrics will help you determine how your actions measure up to those strategic objectives.
 These metrics will help illustrate how activities of the real estate and facilities group support tactical operational goals and provide reliable, objective data for decisions, budgets, and resource allocations.

 What Are Your Overall Real Estate Costs and Terms?

-Part of your ongoing duties as the facilities manager is to identify ways to trim the fat off the company budget.
-As more companies adopt flexible, mobile options for their employees, company real estate has become one of the most efficient ways to cut costs and increase spending efficiency.
-To do so, FMs must first answer some basic questions regarding company real estate:
+Part of your ongoing duties as a facilities manager or real estate leader is to identify ways to trim the fat from your company budget.
+As more companies adopt agile practices like hot desking, hoteling and activity-based working, your real estate has become one of the most efficient ways to cut costs and increase spending efficiency.
+To do so, you first need to answer some basic questions regarding company real estate: